 Collected samples were field measured for temperature, dissolved oxygen, and turbidity as well as analyzed by laboratory measurements for chemical oxygen demand (COD), 5-day biochemical oxygen demand (BOD5), total suspended solids (TSS), total aromatic hydrocarbons (TAH), and total aqueous hydrocarbons (TAqH).
-Samples collected from FWA-A were also analyzed for E. coli and total coliform.
+Samples collected from FWA-C were also analyzed for E. coli and total coliform.
+During the fourth sampling event, the pH sensor head on the meter was damaged and no field pH values are available.